 Callicantzaroi are earth faeries found in Greece, Albania

 & Italy.
 They are trooping faeries that are small, skinny

-rebirth of the Sun Gods.
+the rebirth of the Sun Gods.

 Chi Spirits are air faeries from China.
 They are pure

 these faeries improves health & protection of the home.

 Furniture can be moved to improve the Chi flow &

-Chin-Chin Kobakama are earth faeries found in Japan that
+Chin-Chin Kobakama are earth faeries found in Japan

 will bless & protect the inhabitants.

 Churn Milk Peg & Melch Dick are a female & male dwarf

 faeries that wear the peasant clothes of 15th century